 Next, write down the routine.
 In this case, smoking is the routine.

 Finally, fill in the section about the reward.
 What you do immediately after you smoke?
 How do you feel after you smoke?
 Is it the cooling sensation of certain cigarettes you’re enjoying?
 Or the time you have with your smoke buddies?
 By completing this exercise, you’ll have a clear picture of how the habit of smoking was built up in your daily life.

-The reason why those who simply stop practicing those bad habits fail is because they never work on the habit loop.
 Even if they do stop smoking for a while, they will quickly get back to it, all due to the incomplete habit formation cycle.
-This applies in many other different cases, from procrastination, to porn addiction, to bad diet patterns.
+This applies in many other different cases, from procrastination to porn addiction to bad diet patterns.